 The Commission receives grants from other governments for reimbursement of costs for various highway construction projects.
-During the fiscal years ended May 31, 2018 and 2017, the Commission recognized \$32.4 million and \$57.7 million, respectively, as capital contributions from the other governments.
+During the fiscal years ended May 31, 2019 and 2018, the Commission recognized \$53.7 million and \$32.4 million, respectively, as capital contributions from the other governments.
+In fiscal year 2019, all of the reimbursements were received from the Federal government.
 In fiscal year 2018, \$1.1 million of the reimbursements were received from the Commonwealth of Pennsylvania with the remainder received from the Federal government.
-In fiscal year 2017, all of the reimbursements were received from the Federal government.